 Recruitment during the implementation of new physician curricula

 The physician specialty recruitment office (PSRO) team based at Health Education England coordinates recruitment to UK medical specialty training programmes.
 JRCPTB has provided the guidance below as new curricula are being introduced and we know that trainees will need to make critical decisions about their future careers.

 Internal Medicine Training (IMT) is a three year programme which replaced the two year Core Medical Training (CMT) programme in August 2019.
 New curricula for higher specialty training in the group 1 specialties will be implemented in August 2022 and trainees will be recruited to higher training at ST4 level from the cohort completing the third year of IMT.
 Doctors who have satisfactorily completed CMT or ACCS-AM plus a stand-alone IMY3 post will also be eligible.

-New curricula for group 2 specialties will be implemented a year earlier in August 2021 and trainees will be eligible to apply if they have completed the first two years of IMT or CMT/ACCS-AM.
+New curricula for group 2 specialties were implemented in August 2021 and trainees will be eligible to apply if they have completed the first two years of IMT or CMT/ACCS-AM.